andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

 ### Putting zippers to work

-Back to our example of scraping an RSS feed.
+In this example we will scrape an RSS feed, generate some HTML and then inject it into an existing HTML page replacing part of the original content.

 We will use `xml/parse` to parse the RSS feed of this blog.

 ```clojure
 (def xml-feed (xml/parse "https://andersmurphy.com/feed.xml"))